tabemann/zeptoforth/docs/words/pio.md

 PIO state machines may have an optional delay in cycles associated with each PIO instruction and may have *sideset* enabled for up to five pins; the sideset pins belong to the upper bits in the delay/sideset fields for instructions that have them and the delay pins belong to the lower bits in said fields.
 Sideset pin bits set the state of pins each cycle simultaneous with whatever other operations they are carrying out. `sm-sideset-pins!` sets the number of bits that will be used for sideset.
 Note that the highest bit in the five-bit delay/sideset field may be optionally set to mean sideset enabled if `sm-sideset-high-enable!` is set, leaving four bits for delay and sideset.

+The legacy way of defining a PIO program is simply to use `create` to give it a name, then lists the instructions one at a time.
+This requires manually dealing with addresses in jumps, as well as program attributes such as the wrap points.

+A more convenient way to define a PIO program is using the `:pio` defining word.
+Following that, the instructions are given including some additional ones that work only in the context of a `:pio` and are defined in word list `pioasm`.
+Such a PIO program is ended with `;pio`.
+Space for a program can be allocated by `alloc-piomem`.
+It can then be loaded and set up with `setup-prog`, which takes care of loading as well as setting transfer address and wrap in a single operation.
+Similar to the `armv6m` module, in this mode jumps use "marks", which are cells on the data stack, for forward and backward references.

 PIO assembler words compile PIO instructions to `here` as 16 bits per instruction.
-There are two different basic types of PIO instructions - instructions without an associated delay or sideset, and instructions with an associated delay or sideset.
+There are two different basic types of PIO instructions - instructions without an associated delay or sideset, and instructions with an associated delay and/or sideset.
 The latter kind of instruction is marked with an `+` in its assembling word.

 ### `pio`